"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems

-The outer hexagon, representing the \coloredhexagon{$\text{ }$}{drawio_styles_blue_fill}{drawio_styles_blue_border} \emph{dependencies}, implements an Anti-Corruption Layer against external dependencies~\cite{martin_clean_2018} where the \textsc{Ports and Adapters Pattern} is employed.
-More specifically, the system defines one inbound port and three outbound ports.
-The inbound port, \texttt{Router}, allows the business logic to be invoked by a set of REST APIs.
-This interface is implemented as dedicated adapters for every business logic, i.e., artifacts management and audit management.
-The outbound ports are the \texttt{Interpreter}, \texttt{Config}, and \texttt{Storage}.
-The first is the key component of the framework, as it supports the execution of diverse protocols implemented as scripts ~\coloredcircle{7}{drawio_red}{white} across varying technology stacks.
-This is achieved thanks to the \texttt{ScriptExecutor} service~\cite{senthilvel_enterprise_2017}, which directly runs the scripts and is managed directly from the orchestrator with the \textsc{Visitor Pattern}~\cite{martin_clean_2018} and \textsc{Strategy Pattern}~\cite{martin_clean_2018}.
-The other two ports act as interfaces with the storage of the configuration files and the artifacts through a \textsc{Repository Pattern}~\cite{senthilvel_enterprise_2017}.
+The outer hexagon, the \coloredhexagon{$\text{ }$}{drawio_styles_blue_fill}{drawio_styles_blue_border} \emph{dependencies}, implements an Anti-Corruption Layer against external dependencies~\cite{martin_clean_2018} using the \textsc{Ports and Adapters Pattern}.
+The system defines one inbound port and three outbound ports.
+The inbound port, \texttt{Router}, lets the business logic be invoked by a set of REST APIs.
+This interface is implemented as dedicated adapters for each business logic (artifact management and audit management).
+The outbound ports are \texttt{Interpreter}, \texttt{Config}, and \texttt{Storage}.
+The first is the key component of the framework: it supports the execution of diverse protocols implemented as scripts~\coloredcircle{7}{drawio_red}{white} across varying technology stacks, via the \texttt{ScriptExecutor} service~\cite{senthilvel_enterprise_2017}, managed by the orchestrator with the \textsc{Visitor Pattern}~\cite{martin_clean_2018} and \textsc{Strategy Pattern}~\cite{martin_clean_2018}.
+The other two ports interface with the storage of configuration files and artifacts through a \textsc{Repository Pattern}~\cite{senthilvel_enterprise_2017}.